bryanoli/FIFA_Analysis/README.md

 # FIFA Analysis
-The purpose of this project is to create a pipeline that ingest the kaggle dataset of players statistics of FIFA 24 and produce a visualization of the best strikers based on attacking attributes such as volleys, finishing, shot_power, etc ...
+The purpose of this project is to create a pipeline that ingest the kaggle dataset of players statistics of FIFA 24 and produce a visualization of the best strikers from different countries based on attacking attributes such as volleys, finishing, shot_power, etc ...

 # Tools
 The tools that were used in this project were: